 It's fine to treat one-off acne cysts at home if that's what you prefer.
 But you should see a dermatologist if you have a cyst that you want to get rid of ASAP or if you're plagued by cystic breakouts on a regular basis.
 "True cystic acne is best managed by a board-certified dermatologist," says Dr. Woollery-Lloyd.
 "There are many effective prescription treatments that manage cystic acne with great results."

-Oral antibiotics, prescription-strength creams or gels, oral birth control and spironolactone can all be effective, though it can take some time.
+Oral antibiotics, prescription-strength creams or gels, oral birth control, spironolactone and oral retinoids (such as isotretinoin) can all be effective, though it can take some time.
 Most people will see results in about three months, notes the Cleveland Clinic.

 So, How Bad Is It Really to Pop Cystic Acne?

 Popping an acne cyst generally isn't a life-or-death situation, but it won't do your skin any favors.
 Even if you manage to drain the cyst, there's a good chance you'll end up with scarring, hyperpigmentation or another breakout, and in some cases you could develop a nasty skin infection.

 There is a rare risk that popping a pimple in what is nicknamed the "triangle of death" could lead to an infection that can travel to the brain.
 If you draw a triangle from the bridge of your nose to each corner of your mouth, this represents the area where blood flow is connected to a network of veins called the cavernous sinus that has a direct connection to the brain.
 The area of concern is inside this triangle.